 If you are or want to be on the Internet, or run TCP/IP applications that require you to contact other IP addresses and hosts, it’s likely that you’re using the Domain Name System (DNS).
 DNS was developed to provide a standard mechanism for host naming so that you can reach or obtain information about remote hosts on the Internet.
 And DNS does this in a distributed rather than in a central authoritative kind of way.

-DNS Defined — A Practical Guide to the TCP/IP Domain Name System and Services can help you understand the various aspects of DNS, how to use it, and how to manage domain name services that implement DNS.
+This document can help you understand the various aspects of DNS, how to use it, and how to manage domain name services that implement DNS.

 All in all, documentation resources for DNS are rather scarce.
 Users find that they have to fend for themselves in most cases.
 Many learn DNS by trial and error and others find that they have to reinvent the wheel every time.